a19836/bloxtor/README.md

 ### Mission and Vision

-Our **mission** is to offer a comprehensive tool that centralizes the entire web application development process, from planning to maintenance.
+Our **mission** is to offer a comprehensive tool that centralizes the entire web application development process, from planning to maintenance, empowering all users to contribute to the development process.
 This includes creating UML diagrams, supporting low-code, no-code, and citizen development, and providing deployment systems, unit tests, ticket management, BPM, and CRM systems, all enhanced with artificial intelligence.
+Our mission is to create a versatile framework that can be used in any scenario, whether remotely or locally, online or offline, by everyone – both tech-savvy and non-tech individuals.
+Our tool is designed for use by individuals and companies alike, across all departments, not just IT.
 We believe that by creating a framework accessible to everyone - no-coders, low-coders, and coders - we will significantly advance the global web development and leave our mark on the world.

 Our **vision** is to make web development faster, more automated, intelligent, and sustainable.
 We aim to make Bloxtor a go-to tool for low-code, no-code, and citizen development projects, maintaining flexibility even with high levels of code abstraction.